Requirements for Linux-Based Virtual Machines

 - For more information about installing LIS for Hyper-V on Windows 2008 R2, see About Virtual Machines and Guest Operating Systems.

 The VMM guest agent for Linux must be installed on the virtual machine.
+It is required for service template integration, and it allows you to modify properties on the Linux computer such as the host name.
 For instructions on how to accomplish that, see How to Install the VMM Agent for Linux

 VMM does not verify that the virtual machine meets these requirements.
 However, if these requirements are not met, the virtual machine will fail to deploy.